Land of Enchantment (The Curse): Plot

 Asher and Whitney have Shabbat dinner with Whitney's parents, Paul (Corbin Bernsen) and Elizabeth (Constance Shulman).
-Whitney unconfidentally sings the bracha over the Shabbat candles and Paul asks why they light candles; Whitney gives an answer from her conversion class while Asher quickly and awkwardly finishes the Shabbat blessings.
+Whitney unconfidently sings the bracha over the Shabbat candles and Paul asks why they light candles; Whitney gives an answer from her conversion class while Asher quickly and awkwardly finishes the Shabbat blessings.
 After dinner Asher is approached by Paul over their financial choices; Asher reassures him that they're "pumping" Española.
 Paul knows that Asher has a very small penis, and reveals that he suffers from the same condition but is nonetheless happy and successful enough to have loaned them $1,000,000.
 Asher is infuriated when he finds that Whitney told her parents that they are not trying to conceive children.
 At home, they have sex involving Asher using a vibrator on Whitney while they role play a cuckold fantasy.

 Later, while Dougie is showing Whitney and Asher footage of a different exploitative reality show he worked on which was never picked up, Whitney sees footage of Asher with Nala.
 Believing in the "curse", Whitney makes Asher go back to the parking lot and give the $100 bill to Nala, but he is unable to find her.
 Asher checks on a local shelter for the unhoused, but he is only allowed to leave a message as their information cannot be divulged, so he has no idea if they really live there.
 At home, Dougie tries unsuccessfully to get Whitney to admit on record her insecurities with Asher.
 Asher returns, and lies about returning the money, claiming there is no "curse" anymore.
 While Whitney records her dialogue, Asher stares blankly before facing the camera.